 How do you perform femininity in your everyday life?

 With ups and downs.
-You have to have a good relationship with your body.
+You must have a good relationship with your body.
 When you are a young girl you have a strange connection with your body and insecurities like you are too fat.
 You are not connected to yourself.
-For me it was an eye opener when I was studying classical music, by training my muscles, there was a moment when the voice grounded in my body and I felt really good.
+For me it was an eye opener when I was studying classical music, by training my muscles, there was a moment when the voice grounded in my body and I felt good.
 I realised that this flesh is also my instrument and I love it.
 I think it’s incredibly important not to disconnect your body from your being.
 You have to love it and forgive your insecurities.
 Loving yourself in the way that you are is extremely important.
 I am getting older and my body changes.
 My interest and approach to sexuality changes.
 It’s all connected.
 This biological connection between your mind and your body is very important.

 At Extrapool you performed nude with only bits of you covered up by long hair.
 Why did you choose to perform this way?

 I performed the poem of Jan Fabre about sleep.
 It’s about sleep that consumes you and I related this to long hair.
 Someone I met in India once told me “My wife has hair until her ankles” and the first thing I thought is “Oh, you can really sleep well in that hair” because it’s a kind of blanket.
 It’s protective in a way.
-When I want to involve people I use my hair because I think it’s a very seductive tool.
+When I want to involve people, I use my hair because I think it’s a very seductive tool.
 I chose to cover my nudity because when you are close to people in this way they feel uncomfortable and the hair makes it innocent.
 I also like the minimalistic form of being naked because you don’t present a choice in fashion.
 It’s very simple and I like that very much.
 I’m just a pure person.

 What are you singing about in the performance?